NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Semblance of Life.md

 * * *

 You draw the moisture you've drained from others into your own flesh, temporarily taking on the appearance of life.
-This has the effects of [[Illusory Disguise|Illusory Disguise]], except you can appear only as yourself while you were a living humanoid.
+This has the effects of [[Spells/Illusory Disguise|Illusory Disguise]], except you can appear only as yourself while you were a living humanoid.

 *Source: Pathfinder Book of the Dead*
 *OGL*